damusss/mili/guide/mili.md

 Interacting with the context object might be challenging as it's undocumented and not annotated.

-If you are extending MILI, consider subclassing the MILI class adding a shortcut for your component.
+If you are extending mili, consider subclassing the MILI class adding a shortcut for your component.